Royal Holloway's Department of Music offers a variety of exciting performance opportunities.

 All of our students receive specialist guidance from not only our Royal Holloway-based experts but from a wide breadth of external professional artists and our Ensembles-in-Residence.
 These include The Tippett Quartet, CHROMA, The King's Singers, London Mozart Players and the London Philharmonic Orchestra.

 Royal Holloway is also an All-Steinway Institution and owns primarily Steinway and Steinway-designed instruments.

 The Concert Office is the hub of performance in the department.
-Based here is Rebecca Miller, Director of Orchestras, and Nathan James Dearden, the College's Performance Manager.
-The Concert Office will happily provide information and help regarding the concert season, the orchestras and ensembles, Royal Holloway instruments and chamber days.
-You may also wish to contact our Instrumental & Vocal Tutor Coordinator, Dr Daniel Elphick, to address any queries regarding the instrumental and vocal lessons available to Music students.
+Based here is Rebecca Miller, Director of Orchestras, and Nathan James Dearden, the University's Performance Manager.
+The Concert Office will happily provide information and help regarding the concert season, instrumental and vocal tuition, the orchestras and ensembles, Royal Holloway instruments and chamber days.

 Orchestras at Royal Holloway

 Royal Holloway Symphony Orchestra

 Orchestras bring people together - they employ on a daily basis skills we all need in our day-to-day lives - collaboration, listening, respect, humility, discipline, and commitment.
 Through participation in orchestra, students are given a chance to develop their confidence - not only in their playing, but also in their communication and leadership skills, and we hope that they then transfer these experiences into whatever path they choose in life.